Ecobee SmartThermostat with Voice Control Review

 It's a similar story when it comes to adjusting the temperature, with your phone offering a much larger range to choose from because of the larger screen.

 Our final metric focused on the accuracy of each of these products.
 For this test, we used a lab-grade calibrated thermometer to measure the ambient air temperature and compared it to the reading on each thermostat, making sure to keep both out of direct sunlight or drafts that could skew the results.
-This accounts for the remaining 10% of the Ecobee SmartThermostat's final score, which earned a 5 out of 10 for its so-so results.
+This accounts for the remaining 10% of the Ecobee SmartThermostat's final score.

 Out of the box, we found this thermostat to vary from our control thermometer by about two degrees.
 However, it was fairly consistent and you do have the option of adding an offset to this thermostat to mostly account for this.
 This wouldn't make it perfect, as the Ecobee wasn't always off from the control the same amount when we measured but would get it closer.

 On its own, this model is a so-so value and there are other products out there that give you a better bang for the buck.
 However, it makes it a decent value if it saves you having to buy a separate smart speaker for Alexa capabilities for your home.